taylorak/play-example-form/README.md

 from a valid Student ID, and a final one that fills out a valid form manually by using the IndexPage methods.

-Getting tests to work exposes an unfortunate library versioning issue: HTMLUnit requires a version of JQuery no later than 1.8.3, while recent versions of Twitter Bootstrap have a Maven dependency of JQuery 1.9.0.
+Getting tests to work exposes an unfortunate library versioning issue: [HTMLUnit](http://htmlunit.sourceforge.net/) requires a version of JQuery no later than 1.8.3, while recent versions of Twitter Bootstrap have a Maven dependency of JQuery 1.9.0.
 [Build.scala](https://github.com/ics-software-engineering/play-example-form/blob/master/project/Build.scala#L17-19) illustrates how to load a newer version of Bootstrap with an older, HTMLUnit-compliant version of JQuery.
+Another solution is to use [PhantomJS](http://phantomjs.org/) rather than HTMLUnit; then you can use current versions of JQuery.
+[This fork](https://github.com/buster84/play-example-form) shows how to use PhantomJS.

 Issues
 ------